asoni3/IllumioProject/README.md

 # IllumioProject

 1. **Functionality**:
 I tested my code by giving a CSV file containing rules as a input file.
 I tested against the given test cases and additional by calling the `accept_packet()` function from `main()` method.
+If provided more time, I can also include JUnit Tests.
+Unit testing for each function can also be done additionally.

 2. **Code Clarity and Cleanliness**:
 I tried to wrap up my submission in the time period.
 I was not able to finish cleaning up and commenting where necessary.
 There are lot of gaps for improvements in the current code.